 Refundable Damages Deposit £200

 Rental includes: Pre arrival maid service and linen and towels.
 Welcome hamper including chilled wine, eggs, bacon, cornflakes, bread, marg., water, milk, coffee and tea.
-A set of clean linen and towels is provided for bookings over 7 days.
+Maid service mid way for bookings 10 days and more

 Logs for fireplace are pre bookable for a reasonable charge.

 The villa is a wheelchair friendly design, so suitable for everyone and great for toddlers

 Polis is situated to the North West of Cyprus.
 The Akamas Peninsula lies to the West and it is a 30 minute drive from Paphos.
 Polis caters well for independent travellers and is well known for its nature, and those keen on active holidays including cycling, hiking, horse riding, scuba diving and golf.